 4.1 The Institution aims to provide an accessible, inclusive and collaborative learning and working environment that promotes fairness, equity, respect for social and cultural diversity, and that is free from discrimination and harassment.

-4.2 The Institution values the diverse skills, experiences and perspectives of people as a result of their gender, ethnicity, language, cultural background, age, disability, religious beliefs, sexual orientation, socio-economic status and/or family responsibilities.
+4.2 The Institution values the diverse skills, experiences and perspectives of people as a result of their gender, sex, gender identity, ethnicity, language, cultural background, age, disability, impairments, religious beliefs, sexual orientation, socio-economic status and/or family responsibilities.

-4.3 Equivalent development and support opportunities for academic and professional success will be provided to all staff and students.
+4.3 Equivalent development and support opportunities for academic and professional success is provided to all staff and students.

-4.4 Student admissions and recruitment processes will be monitored to ensure practices are transparent, free from bias and consistent with the principles of this policy.
+4.4 Student admissions and recruitment processes are monitored to ensure practices are transparent, free from bias and consistent with the principles of this policy.
 See also the Admissions Policy and Employee Handbook.

 4.5 The Institution acknowledges that historic and ongoing disadvantage has created barriers to access and progression and is, therefore, committed to increasing access to higher education to students who are at risk of disadvantage or under-representation.
 Equity scholarships are available (upon application) to students who experience economic, social or geographical disadvantage.
 An Indigenous scholarship is available (upon application) for Aboriginal and Torres Strait Islander people of Australia.